ETH-NEXUS/smnrp/README.md

 ## Detect and handle certificate renewals on host

 `SMNRP` is adding a file called like the domain for which the certificate update happened into the directory `/signal`.
 You can bind mount this directory and run a cronjob on your host os to detect changes.
-An example script:
+This can be essential, for example if you want to restart a mail server after the Let's Encrypt certificate has been renewed.
+An example script could look like this:

 ```bash
 #!/usr/bin/env bash